irinaespejo/docker-madminer-madgraph/README.md

 You can pull the latest image from https://hub.docker.com/r/irinahub/docker-madminer-madgraph/

-There might be bugs, wrapping up MadMiner is a work in process.
+There might be bugs, wrapping up MadMiner is a work in progress.